 How to apply: Participating schools must disclose information about available emergency grants on their websites.
 You can also contact the financial aid office at your university to learn more about eligibility requirements and to request an application.

 In addition to grants, some schools may provide emergency loans to students with pressing financial needs.
 Just keep in mind that, unlike grants, you must repay emergency loans at some point in the future.
 So even if you qualify, it’s important to make sure that you understand the loan terms and feel confident that you’ll be able to repay the debt once payments become due.

 You might also have access to any aid that you qualified for but didn’t accept when you filled out your Free Application for Federal Student Aid (FAFSA).
 If your financial circumstances have changed since you submitted your FAFSA, you may be able to update your application and possibly receive additional federal student loans.
-You might also want to consider private student loans as a potential funding source as well.

 How to apply: Visit your school’s financial aid office to discover if you have any additional options for student loans — emergency or otherwise.